giordi91/giordi91.github.io/content/post/disassemlbyRust1.md

 # Intro

-I have been starting to have a look at Rust lately, mostly because I  WASM is growing on me and Rust has the best tool in class for it, or so I am told.
+I have been starting to have a look at Rust lately, mostly because WASM is growing on me and Rust has the best tool in class for it, or so I am told.
 I am eager to find out by myself.

 Rust comes with several new idioms and structures in the language I am not used to, and being a performance enthusiast, I always get interested in what such constructs translate to.